History and Stories

 Discover why Henry II spent a fortune on Dover Castle – not to protect his kingdom, but to save face after the murder of Thomas Becket by Henry’s own knights ten years earlier.

-• The Great Siege of Dover Castle
+• The Sieges of Dover

 • Eleanor de Montfort and the Siege of 1265